kura/blackhole/docs/source/dynamic-switches.rst

 delay for 10 seconds before processing the email -- without affecting any other emails you are sending to the service.

-Dynamic switches are an upcoming feature in :ref:`2.0.4`.

 Dynamic mode switches
 =====================